Hyung Seok "David" Jeong

 About the research

-This report contains the information and background on top-down cost estimating using artificial neural networks (ANNs) to enhance the accuracy of Montana Department of Transportation (MDT) early estimates of construction costs.
+This project contains the information and background on top-down cost estimating using artificial neural networks (ANN) to enhance the accuracy of MDT early estimates of construction costs.
 Upon conducting an extensive review of MDT’s budgeting and cost estimating efforts, and following a survey of agency experts on the identification of the most salient project attributes with the dual-objectives of low effort and high accuracy, a rational method for top-down variable selection is proposed.

 Selected variables were further tested in their explanatory power of construction costs through the application of two cost estimating methodologies—multiple regression and artificial neural network methodologies.
 Both methods are shown to provide sizeable improvements over the agency’s current levels of prediction accuracy for its construction costs.
 Potential accuracy gains are also demonstrated to depend on project work types.
 The comparison of mean absolute percentage errors across different estimating methods confirms that the potential benefits from the proposed methodologies are expected to rise as the project level complexity and uncertainty increase.
 New construction and bridge replacement projects, for instance, are expected to gain the most in estimating accuracy since these two groups seem to exhibit considerably higher levels of deviation from the MDT’s preliminary cost estimates.